-The bill removes some of the restrictive language for "Staff Secure" facilities that was created by statute for placement of victims of human trafficking.
+The bill removes some of the restrictive language for "Staff Secure" facilities, which were created by statute for placement of victims of human trafficking.
 This will allow for more facilities to become licensed to provide needed placement and treatment for human trafficking victims.

-Some of the revisions clean up language to ensure proper terminology is used for certain entities (i.e., "department of corrections" rather than "juvenile justice authority").
+Some of the revisions clean up language to ensure proper terminology is used for certain entities (i.e., "Department of Corrections" rather than "juvenile justice authority").

-The proposed bill is detailed and has been reviewed by numerous entities involved with and knowledgeable about the issues and law addressed.
-It will serve to bring the State into compliance with P.L.
+The proposed bill, as originally introduced, absent the amendment added in the Senate as New Section 14., is detailed and was reviewed by numerous entities (Joint Committee, Kansas Judicial Council JO/CINC Committee, Kansas Supreme Court Task Force on Permanency Planning and Kansas Human Trafficking Advisory Board) involved with and knowledgeable about the issues and law addressed.
+The amendment added as New Section 14. has not been reviewed and vetted by these entities.
+The underlying bill will serve to bring the State into compliance with P.L.
 113-183 Preventing Sex Trafficking and Strengthening Families Act and ensure improved processes and services for children in the foster care system including, but not limited to, victims and those at risk of being victims of trafficking.

-The proposed bill will ensure Kansas is in compliance with federal law, which strengthens the State's requirements to identify, document and track minors in foster care who have been or are at risk of being victims of sex trafficking and ensure quality and effective services are provided.
-The provisions of the bill enhance and strengthen best practices in multiple areas of the foster care system.
+SB 418 will ensure Kansas is in compliance with federal law, which strengthens the State's requirements to identify, document and track minors in foster care who have been or are at risk of being victims of sex trafficking and ensure quality and effective services are provided.
+The provisions of the bill enhance and strengthen best practices in multiple areas of the foster system.